 But I’m getting ahead of myself.
 Mission Critical is a Myst-style adventure from Legend Entertainment.
 You play as a newly-assigned supply officer on the starship USS Lexington.
 You’re escorting a science vessel on the aforementioned super-secret mission, when your ship gets attacked by the UN.
 Everything that happens next is covered in the lengthy opening cinematic, so I’ll gloss over it.
 After a crushing defeat, the Lexington’s captain (played admirably by an underused Michael Dorn) surrenders and orders everyone to transfer to the UN battleship.
 Well almost everyone, as he makes sure to klonk you on the noggin and leave you behind.
-Good thing for you, as his next move is to detonate a nuke as he and his crew land on the UN boat.
-So now absolutely everyone is dead, except you, and you must use video messages and clues left behind to keep the ship together long enough to complete the mission – oh, and also try to find out what that mission is.
+Lucky you, as his next move is to detonate a nuke as he and his crew land on the UN boat.
+Now absolutely everyone is dead, except you, and you must use video messages and clues left behind to keep the ship together long enough to complete the mission – oh, and also try to find out what that mission is.

 Mission Critical is the only adventure game I’m aware of that centers its adventuring almost exclusively on operating and repairing a starship.
 From the very beginning, you must move around its nine decks to patch holes in the hull, get coolant to the reactor before it melts, and bring the ship’s various systems back online.
 Cutting torches, multitools, and gieger counters will be your pick-up items.
 Twisted wreckage, blown circuit chips, and stubborn computers will be your puzzles.
 Once you shore up your ship’s ailing systems, you’ll interface with various software and ship stations in your quest for answers, as well as discover some explosive intrigue previously stirring amongst your late crew.
 And though I will not give away the mission, or where it shall all lead, you can be assured that the third disc contains wild, speculative science-fiction allegories that would make D.C.
 Fontana proud.
 If any of this interests you, you’re about THIS close to having a great time.

 Why the caveat?
 Well, Mission Critical will be one of, if not the, easiest adventure games you’ll ever play.
 I shouldn’t be surprised.
 All the warnings were there.
 The manual devotes a scant half-page to actually playing the game (paraphrased, “It’s really easy, just point and click!”), and the remaining 25 on how to make a DOS book disk, or how to link up with Legend tech support on CompuServe.
 There is an in-game help system with an online tutorial – the first chapter: “What is an adventure game?”
-I’m not kidding.
 The rest of the tutorial is an animated sequence as the game takes control of the mouse and shows you how to click on items in the world and your inventory.
 Again, for confirmation, the game teaches you how to click.
 Uh-oh.

 To its credit, the tutoring is optional, and mostly ends there.
 So if Legend really was trying to bring newcomers into the genre, then I guess I shouldn’t be too hard on them.
 However, the game itself still seems to be geared toward “the kind of people who don’t usually play adventure games.”
-It’s easy all around, and very forgiving.
+It’s extremely forgiving.
 There’s a tremendous sense of urgency constantly being generated by the plot (when I hear a description of how the reactor will turn to radioactive slag and eat through the hull, I start running), but the time limits for completing these 15 minute mini-quests number in the hours.
 You’ll feel rushed, up until the point that you realize you aren’t rushed at all.

 Puzzles are surprisingly easy to solve, and require rarely more than one item, taken from an obvious place for that item to be.
 I did not require a walkthrough at any time, mostly because the solutions are so obvious.
 Patching the hull requires the requisite parts from a hull patch kit.
 Stopping the reactor meltdown involves routing coolant to it through a Pipe Dream interface.
 Solutions aren’t obscure ones made obvious by hand-holding text descriptions, nor is the game so abstract that you can’t make sense of the pieces before you (Uninvited).
 Though I appreciate that it’s not frustrating, it doesn’t strike a good balance, and it still doesn’t change the fact that the entire game can be beaten in an afternoon without outside assistance.
 Maybe it’s just me, but I’m looking for more out of a multi-CD adventure.